ryanennns/LCBOstats/README.md

 Currently available at www.lcbostats.com.

 An early work in progress.
+Documentation and more to come soon.

 ## What is this thing?